freenas/freenas-docs/userguide/storage.rst

 #ifdef freenas
-.. note:: Versions of %brand% prior to 8.3.1 required a reboot to apply changes to the "HDD Standby", "Advanced Power Management", and "Acoustic Level" settings.
+.. note:: Versions of %brand% prior to 8.3.1 required a reboot to apply changes to the :guilabel:`HDD Standby`, :guilabel:`Advanced Power Management`, and :guilabel:`Acoustic Level` settings.
 As of 8.3.1, changes to these settings are applied immediately.
 #endif freenas